dMajoIT/PNut-TS/Preprocessor.md

 Defines a new symbol `FOO` with the value `hello`.
 Whenever the symbol `FOO` appears in the text, the preprocessor will substitute `hello`.

-Note that unlike the traditional preprocessors, **this preprocessor** does not accept arguments.
+Note that, unlike the traditional preprocessors, **this preprocessor** does not accept arguments.
 Only simple defines are permitted.

 Also note that this preprocessor is case insensitive, just like spin.